 - 2 tablespoons mirin

 - 2 teaspoons fresh grated ginger (from one 6-inch piece, peeled)

 - 2 teaspoons corn starch

-- 1 tablespoon honey
+- 1 tablespoon honey or agave

-In a small saucepan, combine soy sauce, sugar, water, mirin, ginger, garlic, and red pepper flakes (everything except corn starch and honey).
+- In a small saucepan, combine soy sauce, sugar, water, mirin, ginger, garlic, and red pepper flakes (everything except corn starch and honey).
 Bring to a boil; reduce heat to simmer.

-Remove 2 tablespoons sauce to a small bowl and whisk in cornstarch.
+- Remove 2 tablespoons sauce to a small bowl and whisk in cornstarch.
 Return to the saucepan and continue simmering until the sauce thickens slightly, about 10 minutes.

-Remove from heat, stir in honey, and cool to room temperature, or cover and refrigerate for up to one week.
+- Remove from heat, stir in honey, and cool to room temperature, or cover and refrigerate for up to one week.
 Bring to room temperature before using.